lucky20511/EMV-Documents/transaction-process/overall-process.md

 2.CA public key verify the Issuer public key certificate (same as SDA)

-3.Issuer public key verify ICC public key certificate
+3.Issuer public key verify ICC public key certificate (same as DDA)

 *Step 4 is in Card Risk Management
 *4.ICC public key verify the returned AC which was signed using ICC private key